What is the Writing Center?

 Who uses the Writing Center?

 The Writing Center is available to all Woodbury undergraduate and graduate students on both our Burbank and San Diego campuses.
 Although we only have in-person tutors in Burbank, we encourage our San Diego students to take advantage of our online tutorials.
+Students do not need a referral to use this service.

 Do I have to pay for a tutorial?